 Cayenne peppers – this spice not only adds a kick to your smoothie, but it also speed up your weight loss.
 The active ingredient, capsaicin, is a natural appetite-suppressant and a metabolism booster.
 Cayenne pepper is also thought to help burn calories because it’s spicy and causes your body’s temperature to rise.

 Chia seeds – these little seeds are one of the most nutritious foods on the planet.
 They are high in fiber, protein, and healthy fats, which help you feel full and satisfied for a long time.

 Cucumber – low in calories, but high in water, cucumbers are another great weight loss food.
 Adding cucumbers to your smoothies is a great way to increase the volume of your food without increasing calories.

 Grapefruit – whatever color you choose, the calories in grapefruit are very low.
 In fact, grapefruit is one of the “negative calorie” foods – meaning it takes more calories to digest it than exist in the fruit.
 Grapefruit also lowers insulin levels and prevents the body from storing as much sugar as fat.

-We all can use more energy and a smoothie is a great way to power up your day.
+We all can use more energy and a healthy vegan smoothie is a great way to power up your day.
 Your body responds the best to living and easily digestible foods.
 Taking steps to make better choices about what you eat and drink can reverse your fatigue and give you back the energy you need.

 The top 5 ingredients for an energy-boosting smoothie include: